andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/replace-magic-strings-with-enumerations-in-swift.md

 }
 ```

-With this Enumeration defined (perhaps in its own .swift file – wherever you deem would be strategic and findable again), the `prepareForSegue` override can become &#8220;magic string&#8221;-free:
+With this Enumeration defined (perhaps in its own .swift file – wherever you deem would be strategic and findable again), the `prepareForSegue` override can become "magic string&#8221;-free:

 ```swift
 override func prepareForSegue(segue: UIStoryboardSegue!, sender: AnyObject!) {